khatrideepti/Bank-Marketing-Data-Analysis/SPAP and checklist.md

 # Following is the checklist
+1. Item 1 ajhsk
-  * 1. Understand the data, what are the features?
+  1. item 1.
+Understand the data, what are the features?
 What are the datatypes?
   2. Ask the right question, which we can answer from its analysis.
   3. Data cleaning - dealing with missing data Removing Nulls